-Reference - enter a transaction reference in this column that will enable you to trace the petty cash transaction to its supporting documentation.
+Reference - enter a transaction reference in this column which will enable you to trace the petty cash transaction to its supporting documentation.
 For example an invoice number or a cash receipt number.

-Description - enter a description of the transaction that will enable you to easily determine the nature of the transaction.
+Description - enter a description of the transaction which will enable you to easily determine the nature of the transaction.

 Inclusive Amount - all petty cash expenses should be recorded as negative values and all petty cash reimbursements should be recorded as positive values.
 All the amounts in this column should include sales tax.

-Exclusive Amount - the formula in this column deducts the sales tax amount that is calculated in the previous column from the inclusive amount that is entered in column G.
+Exclusive Amount - the formula in this column deducts the sales tax amounts calculated in the previous two columns from the inclusive amount entered in column G.

 Error Code - the formula in this column displays an error code if invalid transaction data is entered.
 Refer to the Error Codes section of these instructions for more information about the error codes that may be encountered.